-- (i) Promote construction of new ECDE classes to promote social distancing, and recruit additional teachers, as envisioned on CIDP 2018-2022. - (ii) Provide adequate personal protective equipment for teachers, learners and other employees in the schools.
-Build communities' trust in the health and safety measures taken by schools to guarantee the well-being of returning students and to ensure that the risk of pandemic is minimized. - (iii) Create awareness and effectively engage parents on education matters if the county is to address the high illiteracy levels.
-There is need to develop ICT in this county so that communication can be effective and online learning can take place effectively. - (iv) Enhance the safety of school buildings and their surroundings before reopening by interventions including fumigations and provision of adequate sanitation facilities.

-- (vi) Promote monitoring and addressing psychosocial wellbeing of students, teachers and education officers as well as educating them on how to mitigate spread of coronavirus. - (vii) Promote back to school campaign when schools reopen and community outreach to ensure that no child is being dropped out of school due to COVID-19 emergency.
+- (i) Promote construction of more ECDE classes and modified desks to promote social distancing, and recruit skilled teachers, as envisioned on CIDP 2018-2022. - (ii) Provide adequate personal protective equipment for teachers, learners and other employees in the schools for free. - (iii) Build communities' trust in the health and safety measures taken by schools to guarantee the well-being of returning students and to ensure that the risk of pandemic is minimized. - (iv) Create awareness and effectively engage parents on matters education if the county is to address the high illiteracy levels.
+There is need to develop ICT in this county so that communication can be effective and online learning can take place effectively.
+For this to be successful, county government in partnership with national government need to ensure there is increased internet access in the county. - (v) Establish the safety of school buildings and their surroundings before reopening and ensure adequate provision of sanitation facilities, School fumigations and enhance school feeding. - (vi) Promote monitoring and addressing psychosocial wellbeing of students, teachers and education officers as well as educating them on how to mitigate spread of coronavirus. - (vii) Promote back to school campaign when schools reopen and community outreach to ensure that no child is being dropped out of school due to COVID-19 emergency.
+County need to come up with school feeding programme to feed those from poor and vulnerable families.